Multi-Hyphenate Privacy Professionals: 3 Strategies for Success

 Requires data controllers and processors to implement satisfactory technical and organizational measures to ensure adequate security of data. |

-Does not define or impose data security requirements, but it does give consumers the right to take legal establish a right of action if a security breach occurs. |
+Does not define or impose data security requirements, but it does give consumers the right to take legal action if a data breach occurs. |

 Opt-out Rights |